swissmicros/DMCP_SDK/README.md

 # DMCP SDK
-This is a simple 'Hello World!' demonstration
+This is a simple 'Hello World!' demonstration for the DM Calculator Platform (DMCP)